Higher quasi-categories vs higher Rezk spaces: Cisinski's theory of -localizers

 \begin{thm} Let $S$ be a set of monomorphisms of $\pref{A}$ and set $\W = \W(S)$.
 Let $J$ be an injective separating interval of $\pref{A}$.
 Then, if $f$ is a morphism whose target is a $\W$-fibrant object, then $f$ is a $\W$-fibration if and only if it is a naive $(S, J)$-fibration.
 In particular, the class of $\W$-fibrant objects and of $(S, J)$-fibrant objects coincide. \end{thm}

-\begin{proof} By Corollary 1.4.18 of \cite{Cisinski}, the $\W$-model category is the model category associated to $S$ and $J$ in the sense of Theorem 1.3.22 of op.~cit.
-The result then follows from Proposition 1.3.36 of op.~cit. \end{proof}
+\begin{proof} By Corollary 1.4.18 of \cite{Cisinski}, the $\W$-model category is the model category associated to $S$ and $J$ in the sense of Theorem 1.3.22 of ibid.
+The result then follows from Proposition~1.3.36 of ibid. \end{proof}

 From now on, we fix an $A$-localizer $\W$.

 \begin{paragr} We will denote by

 the two canonical projections.
 They induce functors